ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 interruption of a network service,degradation of a network service quality, or sub-health of a network service {{?I-D.ietf-nmop-terminology}}{{TMF724A}}.
-Different data sources including alarms, metrics, and other anomaly information can be aggregated into one or a few amount of network incidents irrespective layer by correlation analysis and the service impact analysis.
-For example, if the protocol-related interface fails to work properly, large amount of alarms may be reported to upper layer management system since a lot of network services may be affected by the interface, but only one aggregated network incident regarding the abnormal interface will be reported.
+Different data sources including alarms, metrics, and other anomaly information can be aggregated into one or a few amount of network incidents irrespective layer through correlation analysis and the service impact analysis.
+For example, if the protocol-related interface fails to work properly, large amount of alarms may be reported to upper layer management system since a lot of network services may be affected by the interface, but only one aggregated network incident pertaining to the abnormal interface will be reported.
 A network incident may also be raised through the analysis of some network performance metrics, for example, as described in SAIN {{?RFC9417}}, network services can be decomposed to